Argelbargel/vault-raft-snapshot-agent/README.md

 ## Configuration

-Vault Raft Snaphot Agent looks for it's configuration-file in `/etc/vault.d/` or the current working directory by default.
-It uses [viper](https://github.com/spf13/viper) as configuration-backend so you can write your configuration in either json, yaml or toml.
+Vault Raft Snapshot Agent looks for it's configuration-file in `/etc/vault.d/` or the current working directory by default.
+It uses [viper](https://github.com/spf13/viper) as configuration-backend, so you can write your configuration in either json, yaml or toml.
-You an use `vault-raft-snapshot-agent --config <config-file>` to use a specific configuration file.
+You can use `vault-raft-snapshot-agent --config <config-file>` to use a specific configuration file.

+The Agent monitors the configuration-file for changes and reloads the configuration automatically when the configuration-file changes.

 #### Example configuration (yaml)